lovell/sharp/.github/ISSUE_TEMPLATE/installation.md

 <!-- Please place an [x] in the relevant box to confirm. -->

 - [ ] I am using npm >= 9.6.5 with `--include=optional`
-- [ ] I am using yarn >= 3.2.0 and I am not using the "Plug'n'Play" linker
+- [ ] I am using yarn >= 3.2.0
 - [ ] I am using pnpm >= 7.1.0 with `--no-optional=false`
 - [ ] I am using Deno
 - [ ] I am using Bun

 If you cannot confirm any of these, please upgrade to the latest version of your chosen package manager and ensure you are allowing the installation of optional or multi-platform dependencies before opening an issue.

 ### What is the complete output of running `npm install --verbose --foreground-scripts sharp` in an empty directory?